Monte Carlo Casino: History

-Finally, in 1863 François Blanc agreed to take over Monaco's casino business.
-To manage the new venture, a company— the Societe des Bains de Mer et du Cercle des Etrangers— was formed with capital of 15 million francs.
+In 1863, François Blanc finally agreed to take over Monaco's casino business.
+To manage the new venture, a company (the Société des Bains de Mer et du Cercle des Etrangers) was formed with capital of 15 million francs.
 Among the prominent investors were Charles-Bonaventure-François Theuret, Bishop of Monaco, and Cardinal Pecci, the future Pope Leo XIII.
-Blanc became the single majority stockholder in the company and received a 50-year concession, which would last until 1913.
-Blanc used his connections to quickly raise the required capital, and began the massive construction.
+Blanc became the majority stockholder in the company and received a 50-year concession, which would last until 1913.
+Blanc used his connections to quickly raise the required capital and begin the massive construction.
 On Blanc's insistence, the Spelugues area where the gambling complex was located was renamed to make it sound more attractive to casino visitors.
 A few suggestions were considered, and the name Monte Carlo was chosen in Prince Charles' honor.

-In 1878–79, the casino building was transformed and expanded to designs of Jules Dutrou (1819–1885) and Charles Garnier, the architect who had designed the Paris opera house now known as the Palais Garnier.
-François Blanc knew Garnier because Blanc had provided a loan of at least 4.9 million gold francs to the cash-strapped government of the French Third Republic, so that the opera house, which had been started in 1861, could be completed.
+In 1878–79, the casino building was transformed and expanded to designs of Jules Dutrou (1819–1885) and Charles Garnier, the architect who had designed the Paris opera house, now known as the Palais Garnier.
+François Blanc knew Garnier because Blanc had provided a loan of at least 4.9 million gold francs to the cash-strapped government of the French Third Republic so that the opera house, which had been started in 1861, could be completed.
 It had finally opened in 1875.
-The alterations to the Casino de Monte Carlo included the addition of a concert hall (designed by Garnier and later named the Salle Garnier), located on the side of the casino facing the sea, and the redesign and expansion of the gaming rooms and public spaces, mostly carried out by Dutrou on the side of the casino facing the Place du Casino, where the Hôtel de Paris Monte-Carlo and the Café de Paris were also located.
+The alterations to the Casino de Monte-Carlo included the addition of a concert hall (designed by Garnier and later named the Salle Garnier), located on the side of the casino facing the sea, and the redesign and expansion of the gaming rooms and public spaces, mostly carried out by Dutrou on the side of the casino facing the Place du Casino, where the Hôtel de Paris Monte-Carlo and the Café de Paris were also located.

 In 1880–81, the casino was expanded again, to the east of Dutrou's Moorish Room, by the addition of the Trente-et-Quarante Gaming Room, also designed by Garnier.
 Subsequent additions and expansions, and the remodeling of the Trente-et-Quarante Gaming Room into the Salle des Américains, have mostly obliterated Garnier's contributions to this part of the casino, except for some ceiling decorations.
 In 1898–99, the Salle Garnier was remodeled by architect Henri Schmit, primarily in the stage area, so that it would be more suitable for opera and ballet performances.
 However, much of Garnier's original facade and the interior design of the auditorium itself remain intact.
 Despite all of the later additions and modifications, the casino still has a distinctly Beaux Arts style.

 In 1921, the first Women’s Olympiad was held at the casino gardens.

 Until recently, the Casino de Monte-Carlo has been the primary source of income for the House of Grimaldi and the Monegasque economy.